Starting Over

 He alone will judge the living and the dead.

-Therefore, let the entire purpose of our renewed lives be concentrated upon this single point of light: The exaltation of Christ!
+Therefore, let the entire purpose of our renewed lives be concentrated upon this: The exaltation of Christ!
 Let us speak, live, and suffer only that He may be great!

 Comments